-- "FOR" each of the nominees to the Board (Proposal No. 1), - "FOR" the ratification of the appointment of Ernst & Young LLP as Tempur Sealy International's independent auditors for the year ending December 31, 2023 (Proposal No. 2), - "FOR" the advisory vote to approve the compensation of our Named Executive Officers (Proposal No. 3), and - "FOR" a frequency of EVERY YEAR to hold an advisory vote to approve the compensation of our Named Executive Officers (Proposal No. 4).
+- "FOR" each of the nominees to the Board (Proposal No. 1), - "FOR" the ratification of the appointment of Ernst & Young LLP as Tempur Sealy International's independent auditors for the year ending December 31, 2024 (Proposal No. 2), and - "FOR" the advisory vote to approve the compensation of our Named Executive Officers (Proposal No. 3).